ritikagr061/React.js-Learnings/README.md

 <br><br>
 If you want to understand the usage then here's the answer
 <br>
-suppose this is the code logic
+suppose this is the code logic:
 ```
 const[var , setVar ] = useState(0);
 const[check ,setCheck ] = useState(true);